 - In Patricia Duffy Novak's short story Robes the apprentice wizard protagonist is determined to specialize in "white" magic, which draws power from the forces of good.
 Her initiation ritual shows her that if she does so, she'll become the Knight Templar tyrant over a cold and desolate (if sunny) wasteland.
 She's horrified and goes with the far-less-defined "gray" magic, which she'd previously outright scorned, instead.

 - The White Queen in The Unexplored Summon://Blood-Sign, seen as a goddess among goddesses, has a strong association with purity.
 She's actually an insane Eldritch Abomination who is utterly Yandere for Kyousuke, and doesn't care about anything else.
 In a sense, she could be said to be pure in her love for him... it's just that her idea of love doesn't preclude making him and everyone else suffer for her amusement.

-- In the first book of The School for Good and Evil, when the School Master finds out about the Golden Goose giving up its power, the result of an act of evil, he thinks:
+- In the first book, when the School Master finds out about the Golden Goose giving up its power, the result of an act of evil, he thinks:

 Only one could be so pure.

 - It's said that you have to be 100% pure—Good or Evil—to hear the thoughts of animals.